 The 6 Best Daycare Insurance Companies

 Daycare insurance is a niche business, but there are some companies out there who have policies written just for daycare business.
 Their policies often include 2 or more of the 7 policies that daycare business usually need.
+We discuss the details of these 7 policies below.
 Here are our top 5 picks of daycare insurance providers after comparing 12 different small business insurance companies.

 - CoverWallet: Best for Comparing Online Quotes

 - American Family: Best Daycare Insurance for Those Who Want a Do-It-All App